-Q 11.
-After rubbing a polythene piece with wool, it found that the polythene have a negative charge of
+Q 1.11) A polythene piece rubbed with wool is found to have a negative charge of 3×10−7C.

-(ii) Is there any mass transferred from wool to polythene?
+(ii) Is there a transfer of mass from wool to polythene?

-(i) Since the wool is positively charged and the polythene is negatively charged, so we can say that few amount of electrons are transferred from wool to polythene.
+(i) Since the wool is positively charged and the polythene is negatively charged, so we can say that few amounts of electrons are transferred from wool to polythene.

 Let number of electrons transferred from wool to polythene be n

 So, by using the given equation we can calculate the value of n,

 q = ne